Get Your Wings: Writing

-In his autobiography, Tyler writes that some songs like "Seasons of Wither" had been "germinating in my head for a long time, but the other more sinister tracks, like 'Lord of the Thighs', came from the seedy area where we recorded the album.
-'Lord of the Thighs' was about a pimp and the wildlife out on the street."
+"Lord of the Thighs" was the last song written for Get Your Wings.
+The band needed one additional song for the album, so they locked themselves in Studio C at the Record Plant in New York City and came up with this song, based on the unsavory characters near their hotel on Eighth Avenue.
+In his memoir, Tyler explains that the song's lyrics "came from the seedy area where we recorded the album.
+"Lord of the Thighs" was about a pimp and the wildlife out on the street."
 Tyler plays the piano on the track, the opening beat of which is similar to the one Kramer would play a year later in "Walk This Way".
-He stated that the title was a pun on the famous William Golding novel Lord of the Flies, and "the critics hated us for this.
+The title was a pun on the famous William Golding novel Lord of the Flies, and "the critics hated us for this.
 We weren't supposed to be smart enough to use literary references."